 At the law office of McOmber McOmber & Luber, P.C., our pregnancy discrimination lawyers can help.
-If you are in the housekeeping or janitorial field and have experienced pregnancy discrimination, call our law firm today for trusted legal counsel.
+If you are in the housekeeping or janitorial field and have experienced pregnancy discrimination, contact our Red Bank, Marlton, Newark, New York, or Philadelphia office today for trusted legal counsel.

 What is Pregnancy Discrimination?

 Pregnancy discrimination may take many different forms, but, essentially, it means treating an employee differently based on her pregnancy status.
 Pregnancy discrimination might include: